Skip to content

 7. Right-size Batch Apex scope

-Default scope of 200 is not always appropriate.
+The default scope of 200 is not always right.
 Reduce scope for complex processing with many DML operations.
 Increase scope (up to 2,000) for simple, read-heavy jobs.

 Anti-Patterns